RabihND/SecretMsg/README.md

 ## What you will make

-In this resource you will learn how to create and use an encryption technique known as the one-time pad (**OTP**).
+In this resource, you will learn how to create and use an encryption technique known as the one-time pad (**OTP**).
 This method of encryption will allow you to send secret messages to your friends and, as long as you’re careful, the messages will be **unbreakable**.

 ## What you will learn